On This Day in History: January 17

 - Gaines Adams, American football player (b.
 1983)

-- Jyoti Basu, Indian politician and CM of West Bengal for 23 years (b.
+- Jyoti Basu, Indian politician and 9th Chief Minister of West Bengal (b.
 1914)

 - Michalis Papakonstantinou, Greek journalist and politician, Foreign Minister of Greece (b.
 1919)